rydmike/flex_color_scheme/README.md

 The second main new feature is that FlexColorScheme now offers **9 different surface color blend modes**, with **40 different blend levels** each.
 Version 3 only had one "blend style" with 5 levels, including the no blend option.
-The version 3 blend style API is still available.
-Despite the major version bump, all APIs from version 3 are fully compatible with version 4.
+The version 3 blend style API is still available and works, but is deprecated since version 4.2.0.
+Despite the major version bump from 3 to 4, all APIs from version 3 are fully compatible with version 4.
 The version was mostly bumped because it contains so many new features that it made sense.

-> ### Looking for version 3 docs with working image links?
+> ### Looking for version 3 documentation with working image links?
 > #### You can find it [here](https://github.com/rydmike/flex_color_scheme/blob/master/README-V3.md).

 ## New Color Schemes

 There are of course new built-in color schemes.
-Four of them seems to be the standard for new releases.
+Four of them seems to be the standard for major new releases.
 The new color schemes are:

 * **Blue whale** - Blue whale, jungle green and outrageous tango orange
 * **San Juan** - San Juan blue and pink salmon theme